cahthuranag/agenet/README.md

 ![System model.](https://raw.githubusercontent.com/cahthuranag/agenet/main/docs/docs/image/Fig1.png)

 The diagram illustrates a wireless network that consists of multiple nodes.
-The transmission between each node and the relay is done using a transmission scheme similar to that of the Slotted ALOHA protocol, which is a popular random access method used in wireless communication systems.
+The transmission between each node and the relay is done using a transmission scheme similar to that of the slotted ALOHA protocol, which is a popular random access method used in wireless communication systems.

 However, the transmission between the relay and each destination uses dedicated communication channels, and as a result, no transmission scheme similar to ALOHA is employed for this part of the communication.
 This helps to reduce the possibility of collisions and improve the reliability of the communication.